Ballona Lagoon

 The Ballona Lagoon is a soft-bottomed channel and 16 acre tidal marsh in the Marina Peninsula neighborhood of Los Angeles that feeds the Venice Canals with water from the Pacific Ocean via a tide gate.

 Geography

 Ballona Lagoon “runs for about a mile, parallel to Via Marina in Marina Del Rey.”
 The primary wetland is bounded by Pacific Avenue, Via Dolce, Hurricane Street, and Yawl Street.
 At Hurricane the channel makes a sharp turn and becomes the Grand Canal of the Venice Canals.
-When it reaches Venice Boulevard the water disappears into an underground storm drain.
+When it reaches Venice Boulevard the water remains in the North Venice Canals, and is flushed twice a week by the City of Los Angeles by opening and closing the gates at Washington Blvd and gates at Marina Del Rey Channel.

 Part of the historic Ballona Valley ecosystem/watershed, the bodies of water now called Ballona Lagoon and Del Rey Lagoon are separated sisters, kept apart since the 1960s by the construction of the Marina Del Rey boat channel.
 Prior to the dredging of the sailboat harbor, “this acreage was for centuries a salt marsh.”